OwenCochell/cursepy/docs/source/advn/proto.rst

-Like the other advanced tutorials in this series, the content covered in this document are not necessary for basic capy usage!
+Like the other advanced tutorials in this series, the content covered in this document are not necessary for basic cursepy usage!
-You should only have to care bout this stuff if you are looking to get into handler development, or wish to gain a deeper understanding of capy's internals.
+You should only have to care bout this stuff if you are looking to get into handler development, or wish to gain a deeper understanding of cursepy's internals.

 With that being said, let's get started!